Asclepias

 Asclepias is a genus of herbaceous, perennial, flowering plants known as milkweeds, named for their latex, a milky substance containing cardiac glycosides termed cardenolides, exuded where cells are damaged.
-Most species are toxic to humans and many other species, primarily due to the presence of cardenolides, although, as with many such plants, there are species that feed upon them (e.g., their leaves) and from them (e.g., their nectar).
-Most notable are monarch butterflies, who use and require certain milkweeds as host plants for their larvae.
+Most species are toxic to humans and many other species, primarily due to the presence of cardenolides.
+However, as with many such plants, some species feed upon milkweed leaves or the nectar from their flowers.
+A noteworthy feeder on milkweeds is the monarch butterfly, which uses and requires certain milkweeds as host plants for its larvae.

-The genus contains over 200 species distributed broadly across Africa, North America, and South America.
+The Asclepias genus contains over 200 species distributed broadly across Africa, North America, and South America.
 It previously belonged to the family Asclepiadaceae, which is now classified as the subfamily Asclepiadoideae of the dogbane family, Apocynaceae.